Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 Sign 7: You Don’t Need to Be Rescued

 Some parents come to me concerned about their child’s relationship or marriage.
 What they don’t realize is that by intervening, they’re sending a message: “I don’t believe in you.
 Only I can save you.”
 Is that the message we want to send?
-Let them figure things out — rather than rescuing them, which only deepens the codependence.
+Let them figure things out — rather than rescuing them, which only deepens the enmeshment.

 High self-esteem means having open, honest communication without fear of repercussions.
 Pain and imperfection are not taboo.
 Rejection is understood as a construct — not a true thing.
 We’ve never actually been “rejected.”
 Low self-esteem manifests when we feel rejected because our value is placed in the hands of others.
 Someone with high self-esteem recognizes this pattern and grows beyond it.